appfair/App/README.md

 ## Description

-The App Fair app enables users to search, browse, install, and update applications from a free and unlimited online catalog.
+The App Fair app enables users to search, browse, install, and update applications from a selection of online app catalogs.

 ## Installation